lokhand0manav/DowntownDexterty/README.md

 # DowntownDexterity
+This is an assignment project and is for showcasing the Angular Knowledge I have.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

+# References Taken for the Project
+The Audio Player was referenced from : https://github.com/orahul1/angular-audio-player.
+Customized it as close to the UI screens provided.
+Also Added a Routing Guard to preventing an unauthorised person accessing the media player screen.
+Reference for the same was takne from : https://github.com/DMezhenskyi/angular-router-guards-example
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.